toofff/dragula2/README.md

 ##### Including the CSS!

-There's [a few CSS styles][16] you need to incorporate in order for `dragula` to work as expected.
+There's [a few CSS styles][#css] you need to incorporate in order for `dragula` to work as expected.

-You can add them by including [`dist/dragula.min.css`][13] in your document.
+You can add them by including [`dist/dragula.min.css`][link_minified_css_file] in your document.
 If you're using Stylus, you can include the styles using the directive below.

 ```styl
 @import 'node_modules/dragula/dragula'